Jump To Section

 - Define the culture.
 What do the inhabitants of this universe believe in?
 Is there religion?
 Is there a God?
 Do they have any sacred customs?
 What do they celebrate?
 Breathe life into the characters who populate this location by giving them a meaningful existence.

 - Define the language.
 How do the inhabitants communicate?
 Is there a common tongue?
 Are there any ‘bad words’ that are off-limits?
 Knowing what can and can not be said in your world can be an apt source for conflict.

 - Identify the history.
 What is the history of this place you’ve created?
 Have there been any world wars?
 Do the countries within your world have enemies?
 Are there rival races?
 Is there a sole antagonist?
 Providing the backstory for your world can give it an added dimension and make it feel more tangible.

 - Use existing works to inspire.
 Revisit the works of successful authors to get inspiration.
 Never steal ideas, but review the work of other fiction writers to see how they answer the same worldbuilding questions within their own novel writing.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Margaret Atwood, David Baldacci, Joyce Carol Oates, Neil Gaiman, Dan Brown, and more.